-These are the two most important reasons why most (if not all) of your accounts are connected to your phone number.
 The time of phones serving only as a means of communication is long gone.
 Today, you use your phone to contact and store email addresses, bank accounts, social network accounts, cryptocurrency accounts – just about everything about you.

 Fraudsters are diversifying their portfolio and mitigating risk by taking over the accounts of regular people, like you and me, even our kids.
 Children are easy targets for identity thieves because they don’t use their own credit cards and likely wouldn’t notice any discrepancies until they reach adulthood.